redhat-developer/vscode-java/README.md

   - Workspace Symbols

 New in 1.36.0
 * `java.jdt.ls.javac.enabled`: [Experimental] Specify whether to enable Javac-based compilation in the language server.
 Requires running this extension with Java 23.
-Defaults to `false`.
+Defaults to `off`.
 * `java.completion.engine`: [Experimental] Select code completion engine.
 Defaults to `ecj`.

 Semantic Highlighting